How to file a patent in Bolivia?

 What is a patent in Bolivia?

-A patent in Bolivia is an exclusive right granted by the Plurinational State of Bolivia, which is a member of the Andean Community of Countries since the year 2000.
-An invention patent will be considered new when it is not included in the state of the art, all information that has been accessible to the public by a written or oral description, use, commercialization or any other means of dissemination in the country or abroad, before the date of presentation of the patent application or , where appropriate, of the recognized priority.
+The Plurinational State of Bolivia, as a member of the Andean Community of Countries since 2000, grants patents as exclusive rights to inventors.
+An invention qualifies as new when it does not appear in the state of the art—that is, any information made publicly accessible through written or oral description, use, commercialization, or any other form of dissemination, either in Bolivia or abroad, before the patent application date or, if applicable, the recognized priority date.

 How to file a patent in Bolivia?